 Marty Skovlund, Jr. is an author, journalist, photographer, filmmaker, and is currently serving as the executive editor of Black Rifle Coffee Company's Coffee, or Die Magazine.

 He is most well known for his role on History Channel's 'JFK Declassified' (2017), the award-winning feature documentary 'Nomadic Veterans' (2015), and the award-winning short narrative 'Prisoner of War' (2015).
 His writing can be found in multiple published books, as well as on major media outlets.

 Marty is a native of Huron, South Dakota, where he grew up the oldest of five.
 He went on to serve in the U.S. Army for eight years, with stints as an Army Ranger in the 1st Battalion, 75th Ranger Regiment; and as an Army Recruiter in the Syracuse Recruiting Battalion.

-In addition to his creative endeavors, he also is sits on the board of advisors for The Darby Project (501c3), and organization that helps Ranger veterans in their transition from military service to civilian life.
+In addition to his creative endeavors, he also sits on the board of advisors for The Darby Project (501c3), an organization that helps Ranger veterans in their transition from military service to civilian life.

 He is happily married to his beautiful wife, and is father to an incredible little girl.

 o 2013 Veteran Most Likely To Succeed (Syracuse University EBV Program)